Jennifer Lopez & Alex Rodriguez Spotted Checking Out Malibu Summer Rental That Costs More Than $70K Per Month

 Jennifer Lopez and Alex Rodriguez were spotted on Sunday shopping for a summer house to rent in Malibu, California, The Daily Mail reported.
 The pair have previously been quarantined together in Miami, Florida.

 J-Lo and A-Rod were spotted in matching outfits as they checked out the pricey pad.
 The couple was casually dressed, wearing head-to-toe black with white sneakers.
 The “Waiting For Tonight” singer was wearing shiny black leggings with a black crop top and white The Kooples kicks.
-The former Yankee wore a black T-shirt with black sweat pants.
+The former Yankee wore a black T-shirt with black sweatpants.
 Both had on sunglasses.

 The couple was reportedly checking out summer rentals in Malibu, California.
 Located a short distance away from Los Angeles, the beach community is popular with celebrities.
 The property Lopez and Rodriguez viewed was estimated to cost over $70,000 a month.